Prescribing and assessing adequate hemodialysis

 Improvement in patients' symptoms and the blood urea nitrogen (BUN) concentration are not accurate measures of dialysis adequacy for two reasons:

 ●The dialysis dose that reduces uremic symptoms is lower than the dose shown to increase survival.
 This is especially true when erythropoietin is started concurrently with dialysis for anemia since many symptoms attributed to uremia are actually related to anemia.
-(See "Erythropoietin for the anemia of chronic kidney disease among predialysis and peritoneal dialysis patients" and "Erythropoietin for the anemia of chronic kidney disease in hemodialysis patients".)
+(See "Erythropoietin for the anemia of chronic kidney disease among predialysis and peritoneal dialysis patients" and "Erythropoietin for treatment of the anemia of chronic kidney disease in hemodialysis patients".)

 ●The BUN depends on factors that are independent of the dialysis dose, such as protein intake, protein catabolic rate, and residual renal function.
 A low BUN may reflect inadequate nutrition rather than sufficient dialytic urea removal.